 Even the best video won’t get its due if people aren’t seeing it.
 Sharing that video effectively can be the difference between it going viral or falling into a black hole.

 Next, blast it out on social media.
 Tweet the highlight to coaches.
 There’s no guarantee they’ll see it, but it doesn’t hurt to try.
 Send it to local recruiting affiliates, talent evaluators and respected local coaches, as well.
 If a video goes viral, there’s a much better chance coaches will see it.

 “The thing about Twitter and social media is you can get some hype behind it,” Riley said.
 “If I see a third party tweeting it, I’m thinking, ‘OK, this isn’t coming from the kid.
 This obviously has some hype behind it, I’ll check it out.’"

-This is part of the reason Jordan Bowden dunk-filled highlight..
-The shooting guard showed up on recruiting radars by showing off his aversion to gravity in a
+This is part of the reason Jordan Bowden ended up in Knoxville.
+The shooting guard showed up on recruiting radars by showing off his aversion to gravity in a dunk-filled highlight.

 Feel free to add music to take your video to the next level.
 It won’t impress college coaches, who often watch videos on mute, but music can hype your highlight and might help it go viral.